Code-Decoders/xpress_drive/README.md

 ### `Feature List`
 1. Login/Register.
 2. Upload encrypted files on **IPFS by using a private key**(only visible to you, making it super secure).
-3. ALL File Formats Supported: New files, Downloads, Videos, Audios, Images, Apps, Docs and Archives.
+3. All File Formats Supported: New files, Downloads, Videos, Audios, Images, Apps, Docs and Archives.
 4. Download/view files.
 5. Delete files.
 6. Toggle between list and grid view.